-North Korea’s Nuclear War Threat: Pyongyang Evacuation Ordered As Trump Sends Armada to Korean Peninsula
+North Korea’s Nuclear War Threat: Pyongyang Evacuation Ordered As Trump Sends Armada To Korean Peninsula

 While the world watches in anticipation of escalating conflict, most are hoping that a war will be averted.
 However, considering the race for nuclear supremacy, it may only be a matter of time before the key players decide to test their mettle in a potentially devastating full-scale military confrontation.

-[Featured image by Wong Maye-E/AP Images]
+[Featured Image by Wong Maye-E/AP Images]